- Liturgical Ministers

-The 2022 Mass of the Holy Spirit will take place on Sunday, Aug.
-28 at 4:30 p.m. at the Church of the Gesu.
+The 2023 Mass of the Holy Spirit will take place on Sunday, August 27 at 4:30 p.m. at the Church of the Gesu.
 All are welcome.
-Following Mass, enjoy the university Welcome Back Picnic at Eckstein Commons (area east of the AMU).
+Following Mass, enjoy the university Welcome Back Picnic at Eckstein Commons (area east of the AMU) and the Bienvenidos Multicultural Welcome (AMU 137).

 The Mass of the Holy Spirit is a tradition among Jesuit academic institutions dating to 1548 in which the community gathers to thank God for the gifts of creation and salvation and to seek the guidance and wisdom of the Holy Spirit in the coming year.